Escobita/selenium/selenium-core/selenium-website/src/main/rst/06_test_design_considerations.rst

     <a class="button" id="adminHomeForm" onclick="return oamSubmitForm('adminHomeForm','adminHomeForm:_id38');" href="#">View Archived Allocation Events</a>

 This is HTML snippet for a button and its id is "adminHomeForm".
-This id remains constant with the all occurrences of page.
-Hence to click this button use following selenium command:
+This id remains constant within the all occurrences of page.
+Hence to click this button you just have to use the following selenium command:

 .. code-block:: java
-   :linenos:

     selenium.click("adminHomeForm");